dflemin3/approxposterior/README.md

 for ii in range(len(theta)):
     y[ii] = lh.rosenbrockLnlike(theta[ii]) + lh.rosenbrockLnprior(theta[ii])

-# Create the the default GP which uses an ExpSquaredKernel and log(white_noise) = -10
+# Create the the default GP which uses an ExpSquaredKernel
 gp = gpUtils.defaultGP(theta, y)

 # Initialize object using the Wang & Li (2017) Rosenbrock function example